 BC students pre-register for courses before the semester starts, and finalize their course selection during the add/drop week in Madrid.

-The on-site coordinator provides academic counseling and arranges tutorials.
+The BC resident director provides academic counseling and arranges tutorials.
 In addition, BC students may participate in a language-exchange program and are matched with local students to further develop their Spanish language skills.

 - Fall Term: Starts in mid-August and ends in mid-December

 - Spring Term: Starts in early January and ends in mid-May.